erikd/hjsmin/README.markdown

 Changes
 -------

+0.0.14 - Allow unicode characters in comments

+0.0.13 - Error in parsing numbers with zeros before decimal point

 0.0.12 - Worked in Michael Snoyman's fix for unicode output

 0.0.11 - Worked in language-javascript 0.4.*, with source locations in the AST